mprinc/docker.github.io/engine/swarm/swarm-tutorial/create-swarm.md

 to create a swarm.
 Make sure the Docker Engine daemon is started on the host machines.

-1. Open a terminal and ssh into the machine where you want to run your manager node.
+1. Open a terminal and <span class='bold'>ssh</span> into the machine where you want to run your <span class='important'>manager node</span>.
 This tutorial uses a machine named `manager1`.
 If you use Docker Machine, you can connect to it via SSH using the following command:

     ```bash